 - We’ll be repairing stonework and statues – funded by proceeds from last year’s property raffle.

-- Exciting new research into the history of the gardens is beginning.
+- Exciting new research into the history of the parkland and gardens is being undertaken.

 - We’ve been setting up a professional nursery area so we can produce more of our own plants for the gardens.

-- Look out for our new information panels.
+- Look out for our new information panels and chat to our new Garden Guides.

 The park team